Ultrastrong light-matter interaction in a multimode photonic crystal: Experimental setup

 The fluxonium loop and tunable inductor are magnetically biased using an on-chip flux line where we apply a DC current.
-The magnetic field induced by the DC current is modelled using the Biot-Savart law, and integrating the field integrated over the area of the loops gives an estimate for the applied magnetic flux.
-The area of the fluxonium and SQuID loops, as well as their distance with respect to the flux bias line, are designed to achieve a desired ratio of applied flux.
+The magnetic field induced by the DC current is modeled using the Biot-Savart law, and integrating the field over the area of the loops gives an estimate for the applied magnetic flux.
+The area of the fluxonium and SQuID loops, as well as their distance with respect to the flux bias line, are designed to achieve the desired ratio of applied flux.
 Specifically, for a given applied current bias, we want the magnetic flux enclosing the fluxonium loop to be at least an order of magnitude larger than the magnetic flux in each SQuID loop.
-This large asymmetry allows the flexibility of biasing the qubit to have the same energy spectrum, while sampling various coupling regimes.
+This large asymmetry allows the flexibility of biasing the fluxonium artificial atom to have the same energy spectrum while sampling various coupling regimes.
 Taking into consideration screening currents due to the Meissner effect is not critical for this analysis since we are interested in the ratio of applied flux instead of the absolute values.

-The parameters of the circuit are summarized in Table~\ref{table:CircParams} using the circuit notation outlined in the main text and in Supplemental Section~\ref{Sec:circmodel}.
-The parameter values are inferred from fitting the experimental data.
+The parameters of the circuit are summarized in Table~\ref{table:CircParams} using the circuit notation outlined in the main text.
+The parameter values are inferred from fitting the experimental data to the circuit model in section~\ref{Sec:circmodel}.